ATP Finals

 Prize Money and Points

-How this prize money was awarded to players at the 2022 tournament is detailed below.
+How the prize money and points were awarded to players at the 2023 Finals in Turin is detailed below.

 Singles